Shire seen having wiggle room on price in $30 billion Baxalta battle

-LONDON Baxalta BXLT.N wants Shire (SHP.L) to improve on its $30 billion bid significantly before it will engage in talks, while its Dublin-based rival could sweeten its offer if it gets to see the U.S. biotech company's books, according to sources on both sides.
+LONDON Baxalta BXLT.N wants Shire (SHP.L) to improve on its $30 billion (19.2 billion pounds) bid significantly before it will engage in talks, while its Dublin-based rival could sweeten its offer if it gets to see the U.S. biotech company's books, according to sources on both sides.

 Both camps are pushing hard behind the scenes to get the upper hand in what is the latest of a string of takeover battles in the healthcare sector.